fitnr/svgis/docs/cli.rst

       -i, --id-field FIELD            Geodata field to use as ID -a, --class-fields FIELDS       Geodata fields to use as class (comma- separated)
+      -a, --data-fields FIELDS        Geodata fields to add as data-* attributes (comma-separated)
       -j, --crs KEYWORD               Specify a map projection.
 Accepts either an EPSG code (e.g. epsg:4456), a proj4 string, a file containing a proj4 string, "utm" (use